Kurokesu/motorized_zoom_lens/README.md

 ## This is deprecated mk1 controller design.
-For updated more advanced controller please check https://www.kurokesu.com
+For updated more advanced controller please check new GitHub repository https://github.com/Kurokesu/SCF4-SDK

 ---